ConnectedLib/connectedlib10/modules/mentoring/section-3-4.md

 subsection: three-four
 ---

 “Mentoring the mentors” is an integral part of all librarianship.
-Many librarians we talked to discuss the importance of providing each other with mentoring and support in meetings, training sessions, workshops, or informal conversations (Haines and Campbell, 2016).
+Many librarians we talked to discuss the importance of providing each other with mentoring and support in meetings, training sessions, workshops, or informal conversations.<sup><a name="1" href="#fn1">1</a></sup>

 Library organizations such as American Libraries Association and YALSA offer mentoring programs such as: